stolostron/multicluster-global-hub/doc/README.md

 1. Log in to the OpenShift console as a user with cluster-admin role.
 2. Click the Operators -> OperatorHub icon in the left navigation panel.
 3. Search for the `multicluster global hub operator`.
 4. Click the `multicluster global hub operator` to start the installation.
-You will see the prerequisites for the installation:
-    - Red Hat Advanced Cluster Management for Kubernetes (RHACM) 2.7 or later needs to be installed.
-    - PostgreSQL needs to be installed and you must create database for the multicluster global hub
-    - Kafka needs to be installed, and you must create three topics: `spec` `status` and `event`.
-> Note: There are sample scripts provided to allow you to install PostgreSQL and Kafka easily.
 5. Click the `Install` button to start the installation when you are ready.
 6. Wait for the installation to complete.
 You can check the status in the `Installed Operators` page.
 7. Click the `multicluster global hub operator` to go to the operator page.